Skip to content

 re_replace(pattern, replacement)

-Replace match found by regex pattern with replacement.
+Replace all matches found by regex pattern with replacement.

 Name Type Description Default